patrickramos/LBYCP12-Project---Ramos-Sese/README.md

 Features:
 - detects barcode then displays the corresponding item with respect to the barcode
-- programming language used will be JAVA
+- programming language to be used will be JAVA
 - library function will be OpenCV and Java.swing